grpc/grpc-swift/docs/plugin.md

 workaround for CocoaPods users who may end up with a transitive dependency on the gRPC core C library whose module name is also "GRPC".*

+### SwiftProtobufModuleName

+ The **SwiftProtobufModuleName** option allows the name of the SwiftProtobuf runtime module to be specified.
+The value, if not specified, defaults to "SwiftProtobuf".

+ *Note: most users will not need to use this option.
+Introduced to match the option that exists in [SwiftProtobuf][swift-protobuf-module-name].

 ## Specifying Options

 To pass extra parameters to the plugin, use a comma-separated parameter list